zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 .. code-block:: text
    :linenos:

-    Catchable fatal error: Argument 1 passed to Blog\Service\BlogService::saveBlog() must implement interface Blog\Model\BlogInterface, array given,
+    Catchable fatal error: Argument 1 passed to Blog\Service\PostService::savePost() must implement interface Blog\Model\PostInterface, array given,
     called in /module/Blog/src/Blog/Controller/InsertController.php on line 33
-    and defined in /module/Blog/src/Blog/Service/BlogService.php on line 49
+    and defined in /module/Blog/src/Blog/Service/PostService.php on line 49

 Forms, per default, give you data in an array format.
-But our ``BlogService`` expects the format to be an implementation of the ``BlogInterface``.
+But our ``PostService`` expects the format to be an implementation of the ``PostInterface``.
 This means we need to find a way to have this array data become object data.
 If you recall the previous chapter, this is done through the use of hydrators.